A3Data/hermione/README.md

 ### Model

 -   **Trainer**  - module that centralizes training algorithms classes.
-Algorithms from `scikit-learn` library can be easily used with the TrainerSklearn implemented class.
+Algorithms from `scikit-learn` library, for instance, can be easily used with the TrainerSklearn implemented class.
 -   **Wrapper** - centralizes the trained model with its metrics.
 This class has built-in integration with MLFlow.
 -   **Metrics** - it contains key metrics that are calculated when models are trained.
 Classification, regression and clustering metrics are already implemented.